Blooming U.S. business interest in Cuba wilts under Trump

 Even before Trump took office, some of the interest fizzled as companies realized doing business in Cuba was hard with its red tape, shortage of hard currency, poor telecommunications and labor restrictions.

-Online payments company PayPal Holdings Inc sent its chief executive in Obama’s delegation on his historic visit to Cuba in March 2016.
+Online payments company PayPal Holdings Inc (PYPL.O) sent its chief executive in Obama’s delegation on his historic visit to Cuba in March 2016.
 It had been interested in making its Xoom money transfer service available in Cuba but said operational challenges were too great.

 “When we are able to deliver the speed, convenience and security our customers have come to expect from Xoom, we will launch in Cuba,” a PayPal spokeswoman told Reuters.

 Still, some companies made headway.
-After receiving all the necessary licenses under Obama, the Puerto Rican dealer for U.S. heavy equipment maker Caterpillar Inc last week agreed to open a distribution center in Cuba’s Mariel special development zone.
+After receiving all the necessary licenses under Obama, the Puerto Rican dealer for U.S. heavy equipment maker Caterpillar Inc (CAT.N) last week agreed to open a distribution center in Cuba’s Mariel special development zone.

 Future deals with Mariel, which boasts tax and customs breaks, will not be possible, as it features on a list published Wednesday of 180 government entities that Americans are now banned from doing business with.